sensiolabs/GotenbergBundle/docs/pdf/builders_api/LibreOfficePdfBuilder.md

 * `webhookExtraHeaders(array $extraHeaders)`:

 Extra headers that will be provided to the webhook endpoint.
-May it either be Success or Error.
+May it either be Success or Error.<br />

 * `webhookUrl(string $url, ?string $method)`:

-Sets the webhook for cases of success.

-Optionaly sets a custom HTTP method for such endpoint among : POST, PUT or PATCH.
+Sets the webhook for cases of success.<br />Optionaly sets a custom HTTP method for such endpoint among : POST, PUT or PATCH.<br />

 > [!TIP]
 > See: [https://gotenberg.dev/docs/webhook](https://gotenberg.dev/docs/webhook)